ArnaudBelcour/liasis/README.rst

 Installation
 ------------

-Actually, the package only works on Python 3 (developed on 3.4 and tested on 3.4, 3.5 and 3.6).
+The package only works on Python 3 (developed on 3.4 and tested on 3.4, 3.5 and 3.6).

 Using pip
 ~~~~~~~~~